kevonc/kevoncheung.com/content/articles/20140206-lessons-failed-startup.md

 ---
-title: "10 lessons I learned from my first failed startup"
+title: 10 lessons I learned from my first failed startup
-date: "2014-02-06"
+date: '2014-02-06'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: lessons-failed-startup
-slug: "lessons-failed-startup"
+topic: entrepreneurship
 ---

 Writing up this post has been in my mind since about a year ago at the beginning of 2013.
 That was the time when I decided Sponfed would not work out and it was time for us to move on.
 The delay came from my busy schedule to picking up coding and finding a software engineer job.
 I wrote half of it in late 2013 but never managed to finalize the details.